Get started

 Use this decision framework based on your primary workload:

-Cost-sensitive experimentation: Lambda Labs (lowest on-demand pricing, simple SSH access).
+Cost-sensitive experimentation on raw GPUs: Lambda Labs (lowest on-demand pricing, simple SSH access).

 Maximum ecosystem breadth: AWS (SageMaker, Bedrock, EKS, broadest service catalog) at a premium over GPU-native providers.